-Diner, North American, Fast Food, none
+Diner, Restaurant, North American, Fast Food, Lebanese

 Mimoz Tripoli is the place for hot dogs, burgers and other hearty meals.
 Enjoy the taste of beef or chicken grilled to perfection at this small diner in the heart of the city.
 It’s well-loved by locals as a take-out place.